Secrets to Earn High Affiliate Commissions

 You want to find nice sweet spots where demand is decent but the market isn’t saturated.
 These tend to be the ones that are most successful.
-Do you research for a while to nail the best opportunities.
+Do you research for a while to nail the best opportunities and calculate potential returns.
 To be able to view many products available to promote from different sectors in a short amount of time it is worth joining companies like Shareasale or CJ.

 When you are finding potential referrals, whether that be by traditional article content, social media, videos, apps or newsletters, they want to learn from the best.
 If you know a good amount about a niche, or have a real strong passion for it and are learning well then it will come across in your work.
 For example look at hobby sites that people have ran for 10 years, in things like fishing and sewing.
 They were all started by people for fun and because they knew a lot about the topic.
 The vast majority of time I only promote things I know lots about, or have a strong passion for, that way I can provide value to the individual and also recommend them great products (tip 1).
 I feel it naturally gives the benefit of authenticity because I am not trying to copy anyone else, I’m doing my own thing.